Schools and air quality

 Schools air quality audits

-The air quality audits will recommend how to improve air quality levels in school buildings, playgrounds and on local roads in the immediate vicinity.
-They are carried out by our audit provider, WSP, who will contact you directly to arrange a visit.
+The air quality audits recommended how to improve air quality levels in school buildings, playgrounds and on local roads in the immediate vicinity.
+They were carried out by our audit provider, WSP and Public Realm and Highways team.

-Upon completion, you’ll receive a full audit report containing recommendations, tips and advice to help improve air quality in and around your school.
+Upon completion, each school received a full audit report containing recommendations, tips and advice to help improve air quality in and around your school.

 For further information about this programme email [email protected].